-8. Project risk management.
-Risk management is the systematic process of identifying, analyzing, and responding to project risk.
+Risk management is the systematic process of identifying, quantifying, analyzing, and responding to project risk.
 It includes maximizing the probability and consequences of positive events and minimizing the probability and consequences of adverse events to project objectives.
+This is an extremely important aspect of project management that sometimes is overlooked by novice project managers.